rigoneri/syte/README.md

 ### There is only one rule

 You can use, reproduce and do whatever you want with syte but I would like you to choose a different adjacent color as the ones used by the people below.
-Once you have chosen your color and deployed your Syte based site, please send a pull request with an image of you containing the color on the border like the ones above.
+Once you have chosen your color and deployed your Syte based site, please send a pull request with an image of you containing the color on the border like the ones below.
 The image needs to bee 60x60 px.

 [![rigoneri](https://github.com/rigoneri/syte/blob/master/readme-imgs/rigoneri.png?raw=true)](http://rigoneri.com)
 [![sambao21](https://github.com/rigoneri/syte/blob/master/readme-imgs/sambao21.png?raw=true)](http://sambao21.com)